wifisensing/PicoScenes-Manual/source/scenarios.rst

 Two AX200/AX210 NICs with Monitor Mode + Packet Injection with MCS and Antenna Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PicoScenes allows users to specify the MCS value and Tx/Rx antenna selection for AX200/AX210.
-We just change the commands of the :ref:`ax200-monitor-injection`.
+To demonstrate it, we change the commands of the :ref:`ax200-monitor-injection`.

-On the first computer, if we want to only use the 1-st antenna for Rx, we change the command to
+Now, on the first computer, if we want to only use the 1-st antenna for Rx, we change the command to

     .. code-block:: bash

         PicoScenes "-d debug -i 3 --mode logger --rxcm 1 --plot"

     The additional ``--rxcm 1`` means *setting the Rx chainmask to 1*.
-The ``--rxcm`` is a common option available for all supported frontend models (COTS NICs and SDR models). *rxcm* is specified in bit-wise: 1 for using the 1-st antenna for Rx, 2 for using the 2-nd antenna for Rx, 3 for using the first 2 antennas for Rx, 4 for using the 3-rd antenna for Rx, 5 for using the 1-st and 3-rd antennas for Rx...
+The ``--rxcm`` is a common option available for all supported frontend models (COTS NICs and SDR models). *rxcm* is specified in bit-wise style: 1 for using the 1-st antenna for Rx, 2 for using the 2-nd antenna for Rx, 3 for using the first 2 antennas for Rx, 4 for using the 3-rd antenna for Rx, 5 for using the 1-st and 3-rd antennas for Rx...

 On the second computer, if we want to only use the 2-nd antenna for Tx and specify the MCS to 5, we change the command to